Cotalker/documentation/blog/2021-05-28-chat-in-task.md

 </div>
 <div class="card__body">

 Just when you thought the _task viewer_ couldn't get any better, our engineers came up with a neat new feature.
-Managing tasks and checking up on the conversation related to it can now all be done from the _task viewer_.
+Managing _tasks_ and checking up on the _channels_ related to them can now all be done from the _task viewer_.
 All the information you need at a glance!

 </div>
 <div class="card__footer">